 There were also several reasonably priced promotional opportunities offered for the week, so if you’re getting a FAN-tastic Day swag bag, here’s a sneak peek:

-SLY MAGIC: NOGITSUNE will be half off while I’m at the convention, so May 14th-19th will be the perfect time to wrap your tails around it for just $1.99 before SLY MAGIC: GEOMANCER comes out later this year!
+SLY MAGIC: NOGITSUNE will be half off while I’m at the convention, so May 14th-19th will be the perfect time to wrap your tails around it for just $1.99 before SLY MAGIC: GEOMANCER comes out in the new year!

 Maybe you remember when I was talking about changing the title of Nogitsune awhile back, but I forgive you if you don’t.
 It’s been awhile.
 As you’ll see in a moment, I did alter the title, and have a new cover made.
 AngstyG, by the way, is an amazing cover artist.
 Go to her.